Mahlon Apgar IV

-Mahlon "Sandy" Apgar IV (born 14 January 1941) is a housing, infrastructure, and real estate consultant to global corporations and government agencies, and a non-resident Senior Advisor at the Center for Strategic and International Studies (CSIS).
-He is known as the "father" of the US Army's housing privatization program, the largest such public-private partnership program in the Department of Defense.
+Mahlon "Sandy" Apgar IV (January 14, 1941 – December 11, 2023) was an American government and business consultant.
+He served as a housing, infrastructure, and real estate consultant to global corporations and government agencies, and a non-resident Senior Advisor at the Center for Strategic and International Studies (CSIS).
+He is known as the "father" of the United States Army's housing privatization program, the largest such public-private partnership program in the Department of Defense.
 He was a partner and senior advisor at the Boston Consulting Group (BCG), and a partner at McKinsey & Company where he led its operations in Saudi Arabia, and a Senior Scholar at the Woodrow Wilson International Center for Scholars where he wrote the playbook on public-private partnerships.

 Education and military service

 Born in Paterson, New Jersey, Apgar graduated from Blair Academy in 1958, and in 1962 received a BA in Sociology from Dartmouth College, where he was a Choate Scholar and a Distinguished Military Graduate of Army ROTC.
 He spent his senior year with the Dartmouth-MIT Program In Urban Studies, examining Boston's cultural institutions as paths to upward mobility.
 As a member of Delta Tau Delta fraternity, he helped lead the chapter's break from the national organization due to its discriminatory admissions policy.
 In 1962, he was commissioned in the US Army and served as an intelligence officer covering the East-West German border until 1965.
 The following year, he studied the British New Towns program at Oxford University.
 In 1968, he received an MBA from the Harvard Business School, as a National Fellow and Executive Editor of The MBA magazine.